 Your enjoyment of a film like Lonely Wives will depend on your tolerance for farce.
 If you like comedies in which all the characters run around frantically while the complications, lies, and miscommunications keep piling up, you're likely to find Lonely Wives a real hoot, as I did.
 It's fairly obvious that this was based on a stage play, but the one principal location -- Richard's plush home (defending murderers, his specialty, is lucrative) -- is a versatile set with plenty of bathrooms to hide in, windows to climb out of, drainpipes to shinny, and bannisters to slide down.
 Modern audiences might tend to look down their noses a bit at farce, but I'd be quick to remind them that the genre is the granddaddy of Fawlty Towers (especially sex-centric episodes like "The Wedding Party"), Ruthless People, Seinfeld, and much more.

-As a would-be writer of comedy, I'm always impressed with the way a good farce can keep so many plates spinning at once.
+I'm always impressed with the way a good farce can keep so many plates spinning at once.
 In stories like this, you have to have a character who simply can't believe what he's seeing and feels he must be going insane.
 In this case, that time-honored tradition is fulfilled by poor, put-upon Andrews (Charters), the Smiths' drunken butler who finds himself catering to two different versions of his boss, one of whom doesn't even seem to know the layout of his own house!
-Of course, it doesn't hurt that this movie is chock-full of ladies who are very sexy in that 1930s kind of way.
+It doesn't hurt that this movie is chock-full of ladies who are very sexy in that 1930s kind of way.
 The Jazz Age of the 1920s was over and its spirit supposedly extinguished by the Great Depression, but America clearly had not yet lost its appetite for sin.

 By the way, there is one scene that modern audiences will not be able to believe, and it occurs early on when Richard asks his new secretary, Kitty, to demonstrate her sexy "wiggle" for him... and she does so, gleefully!
 Clearly, the term "sexual harassment in the workplace" had not been coined back then.
 If it had been, Lonely Wives wouldn't have been able to include a subplot (one of many) about Mr. Smith's flirty French maid either.
 That would have been a real shame.